Matchable numbers: Strongly matchable numbers

 \section{Strongly matchable numbers}

 Recall that we say $n$ is strongly matchable if for each coprime arithmetic progression of $\tau(n)$ integers there is a coprime matching to $D(n)$. \begin{conjecture} A number $n$ is strongly matchable if and only if it is an {\rm M}-number. \end{conjecture} One would think that our techniques for matchable numbers could be applied here but there is a difficulty.
 In the proof of Theorem \ref{th:sqfr} we strongly used that we are mapping $D(n)$ to an interval of small numbers, namely $[1,\tau(n)]$, but with strongly matchable, the interval is not only generalized to a coprime arithmetic progression, it can be anywhere on the number line.
 The latter condition is the difficulty.
 We at least have a few results in the direction of the conjecture. \begin{proposition} Every strongly matchable number is an {\rm M}-number. \end{proposition} \begin{proof} We prove the contrapositive.
 Suppose $n$ is not an M-number, and so $p^p\midd n$ for some prime $p$.
 Then at least $p/(p+1)$ of the members of $D(n)$ are divisible by $p$.
-On average as a coprime arithmetic progression of $\tau(n)$ integers varies, exactly $(p-1)/p$ of the integers in the set are coprime to $p$, so there is at least one such coprime arithmetic progression of length $\tau(n)$ with $<p/(p+1)$ of its members coprime to $p$.
-We cannot coprimely match $D(n)$ with this interval, so $n$ is not strongly matchable. \end{proof} \begin{proposition} If $n$ is strongly matchable and not divisible by the prime $p$, then $p^{p-1}n$ is strongly matchable. \end{proposition} \begin{proof} We have $\tau(p^{p-1}n)=p\tau(n)$.
+Let $I$ be a coprime arithmetic progression of length $\tau(n)$.
+Each shift $I+m$ is again a coprime arithmetic progression of length $\tau(n)$.
+On average as $m$ varies, exactly $(p-1)/p$ of the integers in the set are coprime to $p$, so there is at least one such $m$ where $I+m$ has less than $p/(p+1)$ of its members coprime to $p$.
+We cannot coprimely match $D(n)$ with $I+m$, so $n$ is not strongly matchable. \end{proof} \begin{proposition} If $n$ is strongly matchable and not divisible by the prime $p$, then $p^{p-1}n$ is strongly matchable. \end{proposition} \begin{proof} We have $\tau(p^{p-1}n)=p\tau(n)$.
 Let $I$ be a coprime arithmetic progression of length $p\tau(n)$, say $I=\{i_1,i_2,\dots,i_{p\tau(n)}\}$.
 For $j=1,2,\dots,p$, let $I_j$ be the subsequence $(i_{j+kp})_k$ of length $\tau(n)$.
 At most one of these subsequences has its terms all divisible by $p$, and the other subsequences are all coprime to $p$.
 If there is some $j$ where all the terms of $I_{j}$ are divisible by $p$, denote this $j$ by $j_0$, otherwise let $j_0=1$.
 There are coprime matchings $\psi_j$ from $D(n)$ to $I_j$ for each $j$.
 We construct a coprime matching from $D(p^{p-1}n)$ to $I$ as follows.
 For $D(n)$, we already have $\psi_{j_0}$.
 For $p^kD(n)$, $1\le k\le p-1$, $k\ne j_0$, we map it to one of the subsequences $I_j$ not used via $\psi_j$; that is, we map $p^kd\in p^kD(n)$ to $\psi_j(d)$.
 The union of these maps gives a coprime matching from $D(p^{p-1}n)$ to $I$, completing the proof. \end{proof} \begin{proposition} The set of strongly matchable numbers has lower asymptotic density greater than $4/11$. \end{proposition} \begin{proof} We first note that if $n$ is strongly matchable and $p$ is a prime with $p\nmidd n$ and $p>2\tau(n)$, then $pn$ is also strongly matchable.
 Indeed, take an arbitrary coprime arithmetic progression $I$ of $\tau(pn)=2\tau(n)$ integers.
 There are coprime matchings of $D(n)$ to both the first half of $I$ and the second half of $I$, say $\psi_1,\psi_2$.
 Not both of these halves contain a multiple of $p$, so map $pD(n)$ to a half not containing a multiple of $p$ via $p\psi_i$, and use the unadorned injection for the other half.

 Let $S_j$ be the set of odd squarefree numbers $s$ with $\omega(s)=j$ and each prime factor of $s$ is $< 2^{j}$, and let $S$ be the union of the sets $S_j$.
 Suppose that $n>1$ is an odd squarefree number not divisible by any member of $S$.
 Then